Is Pembina the Pipeline to Profits?

 With more than 5,400 stocks to choose from, the universe of investment possibilities is enormous.
 You could get tips over the company water cooler or from Internet discussion boards.
 A better way might be to look for stocks based on what you already know and own.

 Motley Fool CAPS helps you focus your energies by providing you with a personalized Stock of the Day.
-Using its supercomputer, it looks at stocks currently in your active pick list, stocks picked by highly rated players with lists similar to yours, industries in which you currently have active picks, and targets areas in which you already have an interest.
+Using its supercomputer, it looks at stocks currently in your active pick list, stocks picked by highly rated players with lists similar to yours, industries in which you currently have active picks, and targeted areas in which you already have an interest.

 By pairing up the opinions of some of the top investors in the CAPS community, CAPS provides you with a handful of companies on which to begin your own due diligence and research.